cryptonomex/graphene-ui/README.md

 ### Coding style guideline

-Our style guideline is based on 'Airbnb JavaScript Style Guide' (https://github.com/airbnb/javascript), with few exceptions:
+Our style guideline is based on 'Airbnb JavaScript Style Guide' (https://github.com/airbnb/javascript), with a few exceptions:

 - Strings are double quoted
 - Additional trailing comma (in arrays and objects declaration) is optional
 - 4 spaces tabs
 - Spaces inside curly braces are optional

-We strongly encourage to use _eslint_ to make sure the code adhere to our style guidelines.
+We strongly encourage to use _eslint_ to make sure the code adheres to our style guidelines.